dfelinto/blender-manual/manual/modeling/meshes/editing/face/poke_faces.rst

 Poke Center
    Computes the center of a face.

-   Weighted Mean
-      Using the mean average weighted by edge length.
+   :Weighted Mean: Using the mean average weighted by edge length.
-   Mean
-      Using the mean average.
+   :Mean: Using the mean average.
-   Bounds
-      Uses center of bounding box.
+   :Bounds: Uses center of bounding box.